-Until recently, it was used by cinema projectors and in educational institutions for film screening with small audiences.
+It was recently used by cinema projectors and in educational institutions for film screenings with small audiences.
 In addition, 16mm motion picture film was used in research applications such as high-speed cinematography.

 Features of 16mm Film

-Some negative and reversible grades with one-sided perforation were supplied with two magnetic tracks: a wide one located in place of the missing row of perforations, and a narrow “balancing” one at the opposite edge.
+Some negative and reversible grades with one-sided perforation were supplied with two magnetic tracks: a wide one located in place of the missing row of perforations and a narrow “balancing” one at the opposite edge.

 You may also like to read: Filming: A Step by Step Guide for Beginners